cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Attack Surface/_index.md

 - Scan related URLs for vulnerabilities (DAST)
 - Weekly updates on new hosts in your attack surface

-## How to use the Domains feature
+## How to use the Attack Surface feature

-Go to the Domains (Beta) tab in the main left navigation menu
+Go to the Attack Surface tab in the main left navigation menu

 Here you can see the Domains that have already been added, and also you can add more Domains.